orvisevans/Lily58-Glow-Enc/README.md

 Lily58 is 6×4+4keys column-staggered split keyboard.
 This fork adds an encoder to the key below the controller.

+I got this board manufactured by JLCPCB.
+Just upload the file called gerber.zip to their quote tool, choose how many (5 is minimum), choose your color, (default options are fine) and order!
+Mine were $8.40 for a set of 5 and $9.03 shipping in July 2020.

 This picture is from the original Lily58 Glow.
 Pictures of this project are forthcoming.
 ![Lily in the nighttime](https://i.imgur.com/uvap4Nt.jpg)